Join us for a one- hour talk from Tingyi Gu, University of Delaware, on June 14th, at 12pm titled:

 Z. Wang, L. Chang, F. Wang, T. Li and T. Gu, Integrated photonic metasystem for image classifications at

 T. Li, et al Spatially controlled electrostatic doping in graphene p-i-n junction for hybrid silicon photodiode,

 npj 2D Materials and Applications 2, 36 (2018)

 T. Li, et al, Structural phase transitions in layered materials for integrated photonic memory, Advanced

-This event will take place in the ASRC auditorium, and broadcasted via Zoom.
+This event will take place in the ASRC auditorium, and be broadcast via Zoom.